ghga-de/ghga-metadata-schema/docs/schema_markdown/AnalysisMethod_type.md

 # Slot: type

 The type of an entity.
-Note: Not to be confused with rdf:type
+Note: Not to be confused with rdf:type.

 URI: [GHGA:AnalysisMethod_type](https://w3id.org/GHGA/AnalysisMethod_type)